K-177 (Kansas highway): Route description

 About 1 mi into the county, the highway curves north.
 After about 2.5 mi it curves northeastward and follows to the east of Spring Creek.
 K-177 curves more northward and crosses Fourmile Creek then intersects 4 Mile Road.
 It continues north for about 2.8 mi then enters the city of Council Grove as Neosho Street.
 The highway then curves northwest as it crosses Elm Creek.
 K-177 then reaches a junction with US-56, also known as Main Street.
 Here K-177 turns east anb begins to follow US-56 as the two cross the Neosho River.
 K-177 then turns north onto Union Street and US-56 continues east.
 It exits the city and begins to run along the east shore of Council Grove Lake.
 It then crosses Munkers Creek as it passes by the north end of the lake.
 The highway continues north for 4.5 mi then intersects G Avenue.
 It continues north for 2 mi and begins to parallel the Morris–Wabaunsee county line.
 After another 1 mi it intersects and begins to overlap K-4.
 The two highways continue north for 1 mi then K-4 turns east toward K-99.
 K-177 curves northwest and crosses a Union Pacific Railway.
 It then crosses West Branch Mill Creek then enters into Geary County.
 Roughly .5 mi into county, K-177 curves north then intersects.
 It continues for about 6 mi then intersects Schendman Road.
 After about 1.8 mi it curves northwest, then curves back north after 1.3 mi.
 The highway then crosses Deadman Creek as it continues north.
 After 2.5 mi it reaches an interchange with I-70 and US-40 at exit 313.
 Here K-177 becomes a 4-lane expressway as it continues north, then enters into Riley County.
 It continues north into the county and after about 6 mi begins to curve to the northwest then intersects K-18.
 Here K-177 turns west and begins to follow K-18.
-The two highways cross the Republican River and enter the city of Manhattan.
+The two highways cross the Kansas River and enter the city of Manhattan.
 Just inside the city, the two highways split and K-177 heads north.
 K-177 soon ends at a junction with US-24.